bingyuzhang/bingyu/research-en.md

 ## Paper

  - Chiu-Tamarkin complex as Hochschild (co)homology.
-Joint with Christopher Kuo. (in preparation)
+Joint with Christopher Kuo and Vivek Shende. (in preparation)

    We try to explain Chiu-Tamarkin complex conceptrally in terms of the Hochschild (co)homology of the Tamarkin category.
 We also develop the Chiu-Tamarkin complex of spectrum coefficient, which is a candidate for spectrum coefficient closed string invariant for open sets in cotangent bundles.